-2Depending on the TOC in our source water, the system MUST have a certain percentage removal of TOC or must achieve alternative compliance criteria.
+3Depending on the TOC in our source water, the system must have a certain percentage removal of TOC or achieve alternative compliance criteria.
 If we do not achieve that percentage removal, there is an alternative percentage removal.
-If we fail to meet the alternative percentage removal, we are in violation of a Treatment Technique.
+If we fail to meet the alternative percentage removal, we are in violation of a treatment technique.
+4 Compliance Method: Step 1.

-3Footnote for City of Concord and for Hillgrove WTP and for Coddle Creek WTP and for City of Albemarle: Turbidity is a measure of the cloudiness of the water.
+5 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU.

-4 Sampled in 2020.
+6 Sampled in 2020.

-5Unregulated contaminants are those for which U.S. EPA has not established drinking water standards.
+7 Unregulated contaminants are those for which U.S. EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist U.S. EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulations are warranted.